tripl-ai/box/README.md

 rustup toolchain install nightly
 ```

+after the initial Rust install.
+The nightly version is currently required for the simd support.
+Some packages may need to be install to compile such as `cmake` but if you check the build output it should indicate any missing packages.

+Please note that if running on WSL or Windows you may need to convert the line endings to Unix format (LF) in order to run the script.
+When checking out the code they may be automatically changed to Windows line endings (CRLF) depending on your config.

 ### Notebook

 To execute the notebook functionality execute the provided `./notebook.sh` file.
 The `box.ipynb` file is a demonstration and is intended to show the basic notebook functionality.
 You will need Docker installed (see [Docker](https://www.docker.com/)).

 ## Licenses